craysiii/binance/README.md

 This is an unofficial Ruby wrapper for the Binance exchange REST and WebSocket APIs.

+##### Notice

+We are now at 1.0 and there are breaking changes, mainly with some method names and the casing of keys.
+Be sure to check out the code while I work on better documentation.

 ## Installation

 Add this line to your application's Gemfile: